 If you decide to code instead of using Blueprints, then not only you will have to deal with ugly C++, but also with long compile times whenever you save a file and want to test changes.

-It may take minutes whenever you do it, while its nearly instant in unity.
+It may take even up to few minutes whenever you do it, while its nearly instant in Unity.
 Sounds like a deal-breaker to me.

 You Have Exceptionally Good PC

 You need a really good computer for Unreal.
-Most heavy games you’ve ever player are not comparable to how heavy this engine is, and it only grows along with your project.
+Most heavy games you’ve ever played are not comparable to how heavy this engine is, and it only grows along with your project.

-My suggestion is to install it, and see if editor lags with many objects added to the level.
+My suggestion is to install it, and see if editor lags with many objects added to the level, as well as with many duplicated Blueprints.
 Then choose engine considering result of this test.

 I don’t understand how one can prefer C++ from C#, excluding cases where one doesn’t want to admit how much time he had spent on this language.